blakegearin/filterboxd/README.md

 This is a [userscript](https://openuserjs.org/about/Userscript-Beginners-HOWTO) for filtering titles on [Letterboxd](https://letterboxd.com/).

-Not affiliated with Letterboxd Limited or any of their affiliations.
+Not affiliated with Letterboxd Limited, The Movie Database, TiVo Platform Technologies LLC, or any of their affiliations.